 - d.
 Acquire skills, such as the ability to manage and statistically analyze data, important for conducting evaluations.

 - e.
-Understand how evidence-based guidelines are developed.
+Understand how evidence-based guidelines are developed and implemented in practice-based settings.

 - f.
 Improve writing skills for developing materials, and proposal/grant and manuscript submissions.